lighterowl/transgui/README.md

 # Disclaimer

- * I last touched Pascal around 20 years ago.
+ * I last touched Pascal between 2001 and 2003.
  * I've never seriously worked with Lazarus.
  * Neither Windows nor macOS are platforms that I use daily.